Dominique Vien: Provincial career

 Vein stood as the Quebec Liberal Party candidate in the electoral district of Bellechasse in the six Québec provincial general elections between 2003 and 2018.

 She was first elected as its Member of the National Assembly (MNA) in the 2003 Quebec provincial election.
 During her first term, she served as the parliamentary secretary for the Minister of Culture and Communications.
 She was briefly out of office following her defeat in the 2007 election by Jean Domingue of the Action démocratique du Québec.

 Vien was re-elected in the same district in 2008, and held the seat for the following decade until being defeated by Coalition Avenir Québec candidate Stéphanie Lachance in the 2018 election that saw the CAQ forming government for the first time.
 Immediately following the 2008 election, she was promoted into the cabinet of Jean Charest as Minister for Government Services.
 She was reassigned to be the Minister Delegate (associate minister) for social services in 2010, serving under Minister of Health and Social Services Yves Bolduc until the defeat of the Charest government in the 2012 election.
 Upon the Liberals' return to power in 2014 after a brief stint in opposition, Vien joined the cabinet of Philippe Couillard as tourism minister from 2014 to 2016. and as labour minister and the government's deputy house leader from 2016 to 2018.

-Vien was defeated in the 2018 election when the Liberals lost more then half of their seats.
+Vien was defeated in the 2018 election when the Liberals lost more than half of their seats.
 From 2018 to 2021, she worked as the director general for Les Etchemins Regional County Municipality administration.

 Member of Parliament

 Vien was elected as a Conservative Member of Parliament in the House of Commons of Canada for the electoral district of Bellechasse—Les Etchemins—Lévis in the 2021 Canadian federal election.

 In the 2022 Conservative leadership contest, Vien was one of several Conservative MPs who issued an open letter to urge former Québec premier Jean Charest to enter the contest.
 Charest entered the contest but lost to Pierre Poilievre.

-In late 2025, to quell speculation that she was among the Conservatives MPs considering leaving the party, Vien released a video statement reaffirming her commitment to the party.
+In late 2025, to quell speculation that she was among the Conservative MPs considering leaving the party, Vien released a video statement reaffirming her commitment to the party.